What Is a “Twindemic” and Why Should You Be Concerned?

 What Can You Do to Reduce the Spread of the Flu and the Coronavirus?

 There is good news in all of this.
 We do have a vaccine for the flu for everyone 6 months and older.
 And we have COVID-19 vaccines for everyone 5 years and older.
 Follow these steps to reduce the spread of both the flu and the coronavirus:

 - Get the flu and COVID-19 vaccines.
 You can get these vaccines at the same time!

 - Keep a physical distance from people outside your household.

 - Wash your hands with soap and water for at least 20 seconds.

 - Make sure your indoor spaces are well-ventilated.

 - Avoid unnecessary travel.

-Even though we don’t have a vaccine for COVID-19 yet, the flu vaccine is still a critical part of protecting each other during this pandemic.
-By getting the flu shot, you can reduce the chance of spreading the flu to the senior adults, people with other high-risk health conditions, health care workers, other essential workers, teachers and your own family.
-The vaccine can also reduce the length of time you are sick and lessen complications.
-And if we can lessen the spread of the flu, our communities will be healthier overall and better equipped to make it through this pandemic and the flu season.
+The COVID-19 and flu vaccines are a critical part of protecting each other as these illnesses spread.
+By getting the vaccines, you can reduce the chance of spreading these illnesses to senior adults, people with other high-risk health conditions, health care workers, other essential workers, teachers, and your own family.
+The vaccines may also reduce how severe your illness is and lessen complications if you do get sick.
+And if we can slow down the spread of the flu and the coronavirus, our communities will be healthier overall and better equipped to make it through this pandemic and the flu season.

-Our staff at AAFA has been getting our flu shots to do our part.
+Our staff at AAFA has been getting our vaccines to do our part.
 We invite you to join us in our fight against the flu and COVID-19.